qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson4.md

 shell.
 If you are using the `bash` shell this file is called `.bash_history`.

 The history file maintained by this tutor is called `.tutor_history` and resides in the folder you started this program in.

+You can use the `ls -a` to list files including all the hidden ones.

+Give it a try!
+Type the command `ls -a` and hit Enter.

+> !ls -a

+## Let's view our shell history

-`ls -a` should display it and to view its contents in the shell you can use the `cat` command like `cat .tutor_history`.
+To view the contents of the history file you can use the `cat` command like:
+`cat .tutor_history`.

 Try this out!
 Type the command `cat .tutor_history` and hit Enter.